What is a sales invoice (and what to include)

 - Transport arrangements (if applicable)

-Top Tip: Sales invoices and purchase orders are highly important to your small business.
-They are essential in order to organise your operations and stay on top of your accounting and bookkeeping.
-To learn more about the difference between the two, read our full guide to purchase orders vs invoices ✅
+Top Tip: Sales invoices and purchase orders are essential to organise your business operations and stay on top of your accounting and bookkeeping.
+To learn more about the difference between the two, read our complete guide to purchase orders vs invoices ✅

-They provide you with cash flow transparency, allow you to plan your spending in advance and act as proof of transaction in the event of communication and legal issues.
+They provide you with cash flow transparency, allow you to plan your spending and act as proof of transaction in the event of communication and legal issues.